timroster/digidevcon-iks/workshop/README.md

 Lab Outline:

+* Cluster setup - sign in to IBM Cloud and create your Kubernetes cluster
 * Lab setup - get web terminal and content
 * Deploy an application on Kubernetes
 * Scale and Update Deployments